Table of Contents

 Have you suffered serious injury or complications caused by medical malpractice?
-Sweeney Merrigan Law, LLP will help you hold the responsible party accountable for the harm you have suffered.
+Sweeney Merrigan Personal Injury Lawyers will help you hold the responsible party accountable for the harm you have suffered.
 Our medical malpractice team includes experienced attorneys Benjamin R. Novotny, Kimberly K. Ridge, and Kyle A. Camilleri and is assisted by medical records reviewer Amy Nichols.
 Attorneys Ridge and Novotny were named Super Lawyers Rising Stars several years in a row, and all three attorneys devote 100% of their practice to litigation.
 Attorney Novotony has helped clients recover hundreds of millions of dollars in damages and hold medical professionals fully accountable for the suffering they have caused.

 Contact our law office today at (617) 391-9001 or through our contact form to schedule a free case review with a compassionate Boston medical malpractice lawyer who will help you explore your legal options.